Risbern21/gym-management-system/README.md

-This is a gym managememnt system in c++.
+Gym management system.
+This is my c++ mini project.